geoli96/blog-app-lexicon/README.md

 You can also follow posters.

 ## Tech stack used
+Github copilot prompts were used to create prototype and initial code base.
 Next.js with App router for frontend and server side actions.
 NextAuth.js/Auth.js for authentication.
 Uploadthing for image uploads and storage.